-Today’s business relies on mobile devices, like smartphones, to guide them to productivity and efficiency.
-In fact, the vast majority of people in today’s society own a smartphone.
-A report shows that 90 percent of people younger than 30 own a smartphone, which means that the forward-thinking business hiring talented millennials may want to start thinking about how to secure any mobile devices that they use to access company data.
+Today’s business relies on mobile devices.
+A report shows that 90 % of people younger than 30 own a smartphone, so businesses hiring millennials should be thinking about how to secure all those mobile devices used to access company data.

 A recent Wi-Fi security report from Wandera analyzed a set of 100,000 company-owned mobile devices and found that 74% of wireless data took advantage of a nearby Wi-Fi network.
 12% of those Wi-Fi hotspots lacked any type of encryption to secure the connection.
 Furthermore, only 4% of these company-owned devices were exposed to accidental or deliberate “man-in-the-middle” attacks.

-When we say a man-in-the-middle attack, we’re basically talking about a situation where one computer has contracted malware that allows another machine to steal data that’s flowing to and from it.
-Once the machine has connected to a Wi-Fi connection, the malware is then transferred to the network, thereby infecting the entire network with the malware and giving the hacker free rein to cause all kinds of trouble.
+It’s when a computer which has contracted malware allows another device to steal data that’s flowing through its WiFi connection.
+Once the machine has connected to a WiFi connection, the malware is transferred to the network, infecting the entire network and giving the hacker free rein.

-Surprisingly enough, cellular networks are much more secure than a normal Wi-Fi network, since cellular providers take advantage of encryption that protects users.
-Yet, even still, users will prefer to use a Wi-Fi connection over a cellular provider connection when given the choice.
-One statistic claims that up to 60% of people will simply connect to any public Wi-Fi they find rather than resort to their cellular data, even if it’s paid for by the company they work for.
-Symantec’s Wi-Fi Risk Report comes to a similar conclusion, claiming that people believe their data is more secure if it’s transmitted over Wi-Fi.
-53% of people can’t even tell the difference between a secured network and an unsecured network, and 90% of consumers have put some type of personal information at risk using public Wi-Fi.
+Surprisingly, cellular networks are much more secure than Wi-Fi, since cellular providers use encryption.
+Nobody seems to know this, and users prefer Wi-Fi connections over a cellular provider connection.
+One statistic claims that 60% of people will connect to public Wi-Fi rather than use their cellular data, even if it’s employer paid.
+Symantec’s Wi-Fi Risk Report states that people believe their data is more secure over Wi-Fi.
+53% of people can’t even tell the difference between a secured network and an unsecured network, and 90% of consumers have put personal information at risk using public Wi-Fi.

-Another way to do so is by implementing what’s called a Virtual Private Network, or VPN.
-A VPN adds another layer of security by implementing encryption.
-Basically, it protects your data by ensuring it’s traveling through a secure tunnel of sorts, shielding it from view by those who might be lurking in the shadows.
-A VPN is a staple of remote computing because it’s really the only way to make sure that your sensitive company data is being transferred as securely as possible.
-A VPN ultimately keeps you from spending even more money on potential data breaches, and is a considerable benefit when factoring in organizational mobility.
+Your best option is probably a Virtual Private Network, or VPN, which adds another layer of security by implementing encryption.
+A VPN protects your data by funneling it through a secure encryption, shielding it from view by hackers.
+This is a staple of remote computing because it’s really the only way to send your sensitive company data safely.
+A VPN protects you from data breaches and is a logical security choice when everybody is mobile.

-Does your business need a VPN to secure its data?
+Should your business have a VPN for mobile data security?
 Quikteks can help.
 To learn more, give us a call at (973) 882-4644.